sendbird/sendbird-platform-sdk-java/docs/BotInterfaceApi.md

 <a name="sendBotsMessage"></a>
 # **sendBotsMessage**
-> SendBirdMessageResponse sendBotsMessage(botUserid, apiToken, sendBotSMessageData)
+> SendBirdMessageResponse sendBotsMessage(apiToken, botUserid, sendBotSMessageData)

 Send a bot&#39;s message